• Skip to primary navigation

 • Blend until smooth.

-• Serve topped with chopped chives.
+• Serve topped with 2 tablespoon Chives.

 • You could swap the chives for parsley or basil.